PerfectlySoft/Perfect-Session-CouchDB/README.md

     </a>
 </p>

-The Perfect Session PostgreSQL Driver.
+The Perfect Session CouchDB Driver.

-Note that a demo is located at [https://github.com/PerfectExamples/Perfect-Session-PostgreSQL-Demo](https://github.com/PerfectExamples/Perfect-Session-PostgreSQL-Demo) that shows the operation of the PostgreSQL driver included in the core library.
+Note that a demo is located at [https://github.com/PerfectExamples/Perfect-Session-CouchDB-Demo](https://github.com/PerfectExamples/Perfect-Session-CouchDB-Demo) that shows the operation of the CouchDB driver included in the core library.

 ## Compatibility with Swift